Loading images is a significant factor in performance of web sites. You have 4 ways of loading images on your site:

 - Lazy load images.
 Using either the browser lazy load function or a JS implementation, you can have your images loaded when they're about to be seen.
 In most implementations, the image will just pop in when it loads.

-- Show a placeholder while you're lazy loading images.
+- Show a low quality placeholder (LQIP) while you're lazy loading images.
 A placeholder is an inline image which would ideally help make the image loading look smoother if user saw the image load.

 I will focus here on the placeholder option, as it should provide the best user experience.
 When implementing placeholder images, the main problem to solve is what the placeholder will look like.
 There are some great looking options and you can read more about them in this great article written by José M. Pérez.
 The problem with the triangles approach (which is my favourite) is that it requires a binary to be installed and ran on each image.
 You could (and should) cache the result, but I wanted a simpler solution that would be easier for most sites to implement.